zenbitETH/OPcity/node-setup/Op-stack/dashboard-setup.md

 # Setting up Grafana

-With both metrics enabled, next step is to configure dashboards on Grafana to visualize node performance.
+With both metrics enabled, the next step is to configure dashboards on Grafana to visualize node performance.
 After installing Grafana, start it by running this command.
 Grafana UI will be reachable at `localhost:3000`

 ```bash
 sudo systemctl start grafana-server